su-squares/tenthousandsu.com/faq.md

 - What to do if your preferred Square is not available

 PayPal orders are processed manually.
 Please be patient and ask with any questions.

+After your order, you can expect:

+1. Will finishes sleeping (if he's sleeping)
+2. Will receives your order and personally processes it
+3. You receive an email to your PayPal account address with confirmation just like when you buy shoes online
+4. The Su Squares website is updated to reflect your order within 24 hours